labermt/CST000SRS00/REPORT.md

 Unresolved Issues: Place your unresolved issues here.
 Include things you tried to resolve them.

-Notes: The more concise and detailed the notes, the better the grade.
+Notes: I uncommented the "hello, world" and ran the program.
 ###